5nake/FileSharingServer/README.md

 =============

 Available translation: en_EN, de_DE
 You can send me translations.
-(The translatins are located in /locales)
+(The translations are located in /locales) Upload them to your File Sharing Server and send me the link via mail (bjarne@bjarnerest.de).

 Miscellaneous
 =============